gabriel-amoroso/gabriel-amoroso/README.md

 ![PharmacistImage](https://github.com/gabriel-amoroso/gabrielamoroso/blob/main/Pharmacist%20and%20Data%20Analyst.png)

-# Hey :D
+# Hey :D I'm Gabriel Amoroso 👋

 🎓 Pharmacist turned Data Analyst passionate about leveraging technology to make healthcare smarter
 📊 I specialize in transforming data into insights, using Python, SQL, and BI tools
 ☁️ Exploring cloud platforms like AWS and Azure to scale impact through data pipelines
-📍 Currently based in Dublin, Ireland — open to job opportunities in Data, Analytics & Cloud

 This is a space where I share projects I’m currently working on or have completed.
 A significant part of my portfolio focuses on my area of expertise — medications, pharmaceutical finance, epidemiology, and genetics.